tamara-703/HangmanGame-Project/README.md

-# HangmanGame-Project with HTML, CSS and Javascript.
-No frameworks used.
+# HangmanGame-Project

 ## This is a small project written in HTML, CSS and Javascript to implement the basic funcitonalities of a classic hangman game.
+No frameworks used.

 This project is a course exercise that implements the classic hangman game.
 Here are the following functionalities: